Betta fish or the Siamese Fighting Fish are easily one of the most eye-catching aquarium dwellers.

-What fish can live with betta fish
+What fish can you put with a betta?

 While the female bettas are usually friendly towards each other, as long as they have sufficient space to exist in, males get incredibly territorial and constantly pick fights.

-But if you are looking for a variety, the optimal neighbours for a single Siamese fighter are other docile species, such as guppies, for example.
-The non-fish animals that will feel comfortable around bettas include snails, frogs and ghost shrimp.
+But if you are looking for a variety, the optimal neighbors for a single Siamese fighter are other docile species such as Cory catfish or Kuhli loaches for example.

 Apart from aggression, some fish cannot survive in the same tank as betta due to environmental factors.
-A popular pet choice, the goldfish, for instance, is more used to a cooler water temperature of around 23C (74F).
+A popular pet choice, the Goldfish, for instance, is more used to a cooler water temperature of around 23C (74F).